bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The closure is dansRoll() as it's calling what is inside of the function's scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The function would always run the same; the difference would be the output, which is a random number between 1 and 6.

 c.
 What is the lexical scope of `newRoll`?

+  The lexical scope of 'newRoll' consists of function() and personalDice(), as well as global scope.

 ### Task 3 - Stretch Goals